-Branches with a counter Cash machine that accepts payments in No limit (Max 10 bags of coins per day) £2,995 in total in any calendar month with your card, up to a maximum of £20,000 in a calendar year.
+Branches with a counter.
+Our counter service may not be available if there is an alternative option available to complete your transaction.
+Cash machines that accept payments in No limit (Max 10 bags of coins per day) £2,995 in total in any calendar month with your savings card, up to a maximum of £20,000 in a calendar year.
 (If your account's joint, you can each pay in up to £2,995 a month, up to a maximum of £20,000 in a calendar year)